 Merchant Gift Cards** – You can use Amex cards as credit to purchase other gift cards that you might need.
 This presents another opportunity to use a cash back portal and earn a little something on the exchange.
 For example, ShopDiscover portal frequently offers 10% back at Kmart and Sears.
 Simply use your Amex gift card to pay.
 Note, this method only makes sense if you are planning a purchase at another store and were going to spend the money anyway.

-** For both of these methods, you need to first register your Amex gift cards in your name.
+** For these methods, you need to first register your Amex gift cards in your name.
 This is required when you run them as credit online.
 To do so, call Amex (1-800-297-7327), and talk to a representative, or do it online.
 Tell them that you would like to register your name and address to your Amex gift card.

 Visa Gift Cards